 Below are some points that were observed during the court proceedings on this issue:

-Earlier in the month of April, a meeting attended by School Education Secretary, CBSE and State Education Boards had decided to scrap the Marks Moderation Policy to decide total marks of students.
+Earlier in the month of April, a meeting attended by School Education Secretary, CBSE, and State Education Boards had decided to scrap the Marks Moderation Policy to decide the total marks of students.